Queen's Pawn Systems (1...d5)

 beginner

-Billable E. Hours is a defensive Observer who thrives in complex positions, while Carrie Oakey is an aggressive Savage who thrives in complex positions.
-Practice at the beginner level to learn the basic patterns.
+Billable E. Hours defends with depth — a defensive Observer who welcomes complications, while attacking Savage Carrie Oakey is most dangerous when positions get messy.
+Practice at the beginner level to learn the patterns by playing them.

 novice